 Hattiesburg ended the fiscal year with revenue increases in both sales tax and property taxes.
-Property tax revenue increased 2.19% over the prior year.
-Combined sales tax revenue consisting of general sales taxes, special sales taxes and internet sales taxes saw an increase of 3.43% from FY 2022.
+Property tax revenue increased 2.07% over the prior year.
+Combined sales tax revenue consisting of general sales taxes, special sales taxes and internet sales taxes saw an increase of 2.17% from FY 2023.
 Revenue from the internet sales tax is used for infrastructure improvements, and the amount is expected to increase as the tax is more widely enforced with online vendors.
-For FY 2023, revenue from internet sales taxes was up 35.53% from FY 2022.
+For FY 2024, revenue from internet sales taxes was up 8.86% from FY 2023.

-The General Fund's ending fund balance increased 2.37% from FY 2022.
-The increase was due to increases in revenues, such as the aforementioned increase in sales taxes, and decreases in expenditures.
+The General Fund's ending fund balance decreased 10.07% from FY 2023.
+The decrease was due to increases in one-time expenditures, such as the investment in garbage trucks and other much needed equipment.

-2023 was another year of uniqueness, with the continuing yet waning impact of the COVID-19 Pandemic, inflationary constraints and supply chain issues.
-Local businesses were challenged to continue to alter their methods of providing goods and services in order to deal with rising costs and issues with obtaining goods.
-Elected officials struggled with these issues as well, with rising prices and delays in obtaining inventory led to difficulties in being able to provide services to their constituents.
+2024 was another year of uniqueness.
+With the COVID-19 pandemic fading into history, the lingering yet waning impacts of inflationary constraints, supply chain issues and staffing were still present.
+Local businesses were challenged to continue to alter their methods of providing goods and services in order to deal with rising costs, issues with obtaining goods and retaining staff.
+Elected officials struggled with these issues as well, with rising prices, delays in obtaining inventory and maintaining staffing levels led to difficulties in being able to provide services to their constituents.